sleepydragonsw/capacitive-buttons-android/README.txt

 Turge to use the work from this thread; however, it will be privately requested prior to official release of this application.

+The button brightness images, res\drawable\brightness_bright.png, res\drawable\brightness_dim.png, and res\drawable\brightness_off.png were
+provided by user gridlock489 on the xda-developers.com forums: http://forum.xda-developers.com/member.php?u=4746227.
+The images that were previously used were too small and were becoming pixelated when scaled up.
+Thanks to gridlock489 for this contribution.

 ===============================================================================